iandonaldson/sitc_parser/README.md

      - Install all dependencies listed in `requirements.txt`.

 3. **Verify the Environment Setup**

+   Use Cmd/Ctrl + Shift + P -> View Creation Log to see full logs

    Run the following commands inside the Codespace terminal to check installations:
    ```bash
    python3 --version